laracasts/blog/8-ways-laravel-helps-you-write-clean-and-concise-code.md

 By leveraging the available packages, developers can defer responsibilities onto others who might have more experience, and who regularly work on the packages.
 This not only saves time and effort but also ensures that the codebase remains clean and concise.

 And after all, why reinvent the wheel when there are experts who have already built and refined the components you need?

+## Conclusion

+No matter how your code style, the only things that matter are results, and having fun.
+Experiment with the `Conditionable` trait and see how it goes!